Chapter 2 How to Evaluate Market Viability for Your Products

 To make it easier, we’ve compiled a list of things to consider when determining if there’s a commercial market for your product.

-To start, you’ll need to ask yourself some serious strategic questions about your product’s potential.
+To start, you’ll need to ask yourself some serious strategic questions about your product’s viability.

 - Is the idea practical?